 Wherever you live in this great United States, there are treasures to be found right outside of your home or farm.
 For Fall, I like rustic touches.
 Taking walks often, I love to find what nature has left behind.
 I happen to live where wild turkeys roam.
 They have been in our area for so long they have actually formed what I call the “Turkey Trail” that wanders through my yard and pasture areas.
 I cannot wait to look for their feathers as well as other birds as I walk.
 I have placed them in a rustic cup that flares out on both sides and is full.
 Just placing them in that perfect spot initiates stories of the wildlife in our area.

 While walking I often see many abandoned bird nests when the leaves fall.
 Some I cannot resist taking.
-In the spring when the horses shed, I place the shed short hair, mane and tail hair on our bushes behind the barn.
+In the spring when the horses shed, I place the shed short hair, mane, and tail hair on our bushes behind the barn.
 The wonderful nesting material ends up in little round ‘nurseries’ keeping spring birds warm.
-It brings a smile to my face when I see our horses hair mixed into a perfect little nest.
+It brings a smile to my face when I see our horses’ hair mixed into a perfect little nest.
 These little treasures end up on a window sill.
 Sometimes I add little feathers to the edge of the nest from blue jays, finches, and cardinals.

-In the barn, I like to pull out the winter blankets and anything plaid.
+In the barn, I like to pull out the cozy blankets and anything plaid.
 It makes it easy to have them ready for chilling nights for the horses and changes the look of the barn.
-Our sleigh bells from our drafts we once had to get pulled out and are now used for our mini, Miss Muffin.
+Our sleigh bells from the drafts we once had to get pulled out and are now used for our mini, Miss Muffin.
 She is adorable with her little wagon and the sleigh bells.
 Someone always rings the bells when they are out just hanging on a post.
 Sounds of the season.

 Our plain wreath goes up early, which makes it easier for the help that I need to place it.
-A simple wreath on the barn brings thoughts of upcoming holidays and tradition.
+A simple wreath on the barn brings thoughts of upcoming holidays and traditions.
 Ours is rather large and hangs below the peak of the barn.
 The greenery looks like older times against our steel gray barn.
 It welcomes everyone that drives by and can be seen from the road.